scoconno/scoconno.github.io/mind/personal/notes.md

  + A relation R is **transitive** if and only if, if x is related by R to y, and y is related by R to z, then x is related by R to z.
 	+ Example 1: if Susan is shorter than Sarah, and Sarah is shorter than Hannah, then Susan is shorter than Hannah. **Shorter than** is a transitive relation.

 Knowing these three features of numerical identity allows us to characterize more clearly why personal identity is so puzzling.
-Allow ‘=’ for ‘numerically identical to’

-**Example 1**
+Allow ‘=’ for ‘numerically identical to’.
+(Make sure to watch the Star Trek episode linked to).
+In the Star Trek episode, a terrible accident occurred.
+Allow the following names for our various characters:
++ “Riker” is the person who beams onto the planet 8 years ago.
++ “William” is the person who materialized on Potemkin after Riker was de-materialized on the planet.
++ “Thomas” is the person who materialized on the planet after Riker was de-materialized.

+What happened to Riker after the accident?
+Did he continue to exist as Thomas, or as William, or as both?
+Now that we know a little about numerical identity we can see why the last answer, that Riker is both Thomas and William cannot be correct:

 1. Riker = Thomas.
 2. Riker = William.
 3. Thomas = William...(by transitivity of identity)

 Each of 1-3 seems plausible.
 If we ignore William for a moment, none of us would doubt 1, that Thomas is identical to Riker, to the man who beamed down to the plant several years ago.
 If we ignore Thomas for a moment, none of us would doubt 2, that William is identical to Riker.
 But given the transitive of identity, if 1 and 2 are true, then 3 too must be true.
 Thomas and William must also be identical to one another.
 This is clearly false, as is easy to demonstrate with the following simple example.
 In the episode, Councilor Troy kissed Thomas on the holodeck.
 If Thomas = William, then Troy also kissed William on the holodeck.
 But William was in a different part of the ship altogether when the kiss occurred, so it is impossible that Troy kissed him when she kissed Thomas.
 We can add to these many more examples.
-Suppose that William committs a crime, suppose he steals a ship.
+Suppose that William committs a crime.
+Suppose he steals a ship.
 Well, if William is identical to Thomas, Thomas too stole the ship.
-Thomas then is liable for the theft as William; but this is clearly absurd.
+Thomas then is as liable for the theft as William.
+But this is clearly absurd.
 The two men can be in different places at the same time, they can perform different actions at the same time, they could even get into a fight at the same time.
 They are not numerically identical.
+So, since 3 is false, we know that both our premises, 1 and 2, cannot both be true together.

 Consider now the question whether we survive our bodily death.
 Gretchen, G, our sick philosopher, survives if and only if there is some person F at a time after her body has died such that G is identical to F. F can't be merely similar to G. F cannot be a mere semblance of G, e.g., living on in the hearts and minds of her friends is no way for Gretchen to survive her bodily death.
 That is not the same as there being a person after the demise of her body who is she numerically identical to.